roselandroche/roselandroche/README.md

 ### 🌱 My goals include:

-- Learning more about Docker, Testing, and GraphQL.
+- Learning more about Docker, Testing, and GraphQL

+- Learning more programming languages (ex.
+Java)

 ### :airplane: Fun facts:

-- I love to travel and experience new things!
+- I enjoy traveling and experiencing new things

-- When I can't travel, I love to read, as well as explore the area I live.
+- I love to explore the area I live

+- I have a life long passion for reading

 ### 📫  Connect with me on: